 Residents who receive City sanitation services (residential properties with 1 to 4 units) can put out items at the curb after 4:30 pm the night before their scheduled pick-up day.
 The trash must be manageable by one person, and trash containers must be 50 gallons or less.
 If a resident has a need to put out excessive trash they should contact the Department of General Services.

 A number of Department of General Services crews work to pick up trash, single stream recycling, and yard waste from the curb.
 Yard waste must be bundled or contained in biodegradable bags.
 For more information on what materials can be included in recycling, view the Single Stream Recycling Materials (PDF).

 No. Due to a New York State law, electronics are no longer eligible for curbside pick up.
 Residents have several options, including our recycling events or dropping off electronics at the Department of General Services between the hours of 8 am and 4:30 pm, Monday through Friday, and showing proof of residency.
 For more information about how to get rid of electronics, visit the Albany Recycles Electronics Recycling page.

 Residents can pick up 30 gallons of compost and mulch from the Department of General Services for free.
-Woodchips and topsoil are available for purchase.
-Organizations interested in requesting City mulch or compost for a community project on city property should email the Community Relations Coordinator at least one week in advance of the event.
+Wood chips and topsoil are also available for purchase.
+Organizations interested in requesting a donation of City mulch or compost for a community project, on city property, can do so by clicking here.

-Residents interested in street trees can take advantage of a 50-50 program in which the Department of General Services covers half of the cost of planting a tree adjacent to residential property.
-For more information about this program, call 518-434-2489 or email General Services.
+Residents interested in street trees can take advantage of the Adopt A Tree program where the Department of General Services covers half of the cost of planting a tree adjacent to residential property.
+For more information about this program, call 518-434-2489 or click here.